Generate a key to send texts

 A simple API for one-time password mobile verification via text message

 OTP generation does not require client libraries or an account.
-The verification code is automatically sent to the user's phone:
+Here is a minimal example that sends a verification code to the user's phone:

 import requests